-- Students may only take up the award during the summer vacation between the intermediate years (i.e. 2/3, 3/4 or 3/MSc) of their undergraduate degree.
-Students in the final year of their degree intending to undertake a taught Masters degree immediately following their undergraduate degree may apply.
+- By the summer of the award, students must have completed (the equivalent of) at least two full academic years of an undergraduate degree in mathematics/statistics and be intending to continue in mathematics education after the summer vacation either as an undergraduate student or a master's student.
 Applications on behalf of first-year undergraduates will not be considered. - Researchers in Mathematics at universities and research institutions within the UK are eligible to apply.
-Interdisciplinary projects will be considered providing the project has significant mathematical content. - Postdoctoral researchers and new lecturers, early in their careers are also encouraged to apply, and should note this on the application form. - Only one application should be submitted by a supervisor. - Institutions are asked to provide match-funding for half of the grant awarded (for example, for a 6 week grant at £240 per week, departments will be asked to contribute £720 and the Society will contribute £720).
+Interdisciplinary projects will be considered providing the project has significant mathematical content. - Postdoctoral researchers and new lecturers, early in their careers are also encouraged to apply, and should note this on the application form. - Only one application should be submitted by a supervisor and a maximum of six applications per institution. - Institutions are asked to provide match-funding for half of the grant awarded (for example, for a 6 week grant at £265 per week, departments will be asked to contribute £795 and the Society will contribute £795).
 Institutions offering match-funding will be able to receive funding for up to 4 half-funded Bursaries.
 Institutions not willing to provide match-funding will only be able to receive funding for up to 2 Bursaries.
 Please bear in mind that this is a national scheme with a limited number of bursaries. - Students will normally be expected to be on track for a first-class degree in order to be considered. - Students must be registered at a UK institution for the majority of their undergraduate degree. - Supervisors and students do not necessarily have to be based at the same institution; however, we expect that they will work together at the same institution for the duration of the project and have regular meaningful contact (an average of at least 1 hour per week meeting in person/online is the minimum expected). - Bursaries will not be awarded for projects that are a part of degree work, or that take place overseas for more than 50% of the project time. - Bursaries will only be granted for the student named on the application form; awards are not transferable between students.